Symbian9/qmapshack-doc-wiki/DocGisHowToSaveYourWork.md

 See here https://bitbucket.org/maproom/qmapshack/wiki/DocHandleGpxFiles for further details on the handling of GIS files.

-For both .gpx and .qms files, there is a 1:1 relation between project and file.
-This keeps backup procedures simple and straightforward, but leaves the responsibility to keep your data in sync if you roll back to a different version up to you.
+For both .gpx and .qms files, there is a **1:1 relation between project and file**.
+This keeps backup procedures simple and straightforward.
+However, it leaves you the responsibility to keep your data in sync  between different projects=files if you roll back to a different version of your work.

 There is one important difference between .qms an .gpx files with regard to backup: The **.qms format** includes object history and **allows a roll back of changes** on a per object basis.
-This feature is not available in gpx files, because it would break the main purpose of gpx, it's exchangeability: there is simply no standard in the gpx definitions for rollback histories.
-So if you want to combine the andvantage of both worlds, save your work in a qms "master copy" (or in a database) and only produce gmx files for the sake of exchange.
-In the right-click context menu of the project, there is a "save as..." dialogue which allows you to switch between *.gpx and *.qms format for this purpose. ###Todo: not tested yet ###
+This feature is not available in gpx files, because it would break the main purpose of **gpx**, it's **exchangeability**: there is simply no standard in the gpx definitions for rollback histories.

-** *kiozen: Save as is the correct way to export to another format* **
+So, if you want to combine the andvantage of both worlds, save your work in a qms "master copy" (or in a database) and only produce gmx files for the sake of exchange.
+In the right-click context menu of the project, there is a "**save as...**" dialogue which allows you **to switch** between **.gpx** and **.qms** format for this purpose.

 ###Backup of databases###